John H. Tilelli Jr.

-John Harold Tilelli Jr. (born October 2, 1941) is a retired United States Army four-star general who served as Vice Chief of Staff of the United States Army from 1994 to 1995; Commanding General, United States Army Forces Command from 1995 to 1996; and Commander in Chief, United Nations Command/Commander in Chief, ROK/United States Combined Forces Command/Commander, United States Forces Korea from 1996 to 1999.
-He retired from the United States Army on January 31, 2000 and later worked for the USO and The Aerospace Corporation.
+John Harold Tilelli Jr. (born 2 October 1941) is a retired United States Army four-star general who served as Vice Chief of Staff of the United States Army from 1994 to 1995; Commanding General, United States Army Forces Command from 1995 to 1996; and Commander in Chief, United Nations Command/Commander in Chief, ROK/United States Combined Forces Command/Commander, United States Forces Korea from 1996 to 1999.
+He retired from the United States Army on 31 January 2000, and later worked for the USO and The Aerospace Corporation.

 Early life and education

-Tilelli was raised in Holmdel Township, New Jersey, and is a 1963 graduate of Pennsylvania Military College, now named Widener University, where he received a degree in economics and was commissioned an armor officer.
+Tilelli was raised in Holmdel Township, New Jersey, and graduated in 1959 from Red Bank Catholic High School.
+He attended Pennsylvania Military College (since renamed as Widener University), graduating in 1963 with a degree in economics and was commissioned an armor officer.
 He earned a master's degree in administration from Lehigh University in 1972 and is a 1983 Army War College graduate.
 He also holds honorary doctorates in business management from Widener and in law from the University of Maryland.